AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-2_Ad-Tech-Tax.md

 </blockquote>

 <h2>Making a bad impression</h2>

+Ad tech sells impressions to advertisers.
+The <a href="http://measurementnow.net/press-release-media-rating-council-updates-viewable-ad-impression-measurement-guidelines/#.V5ELiZMrLOZ">Media Rating Council offers guidlines</a>: "A Viewable Impression can be counted as such if, and only if, at least 50 percent of the pixels are in view for a minimum of one continuous second for display and two continuous seconds for video advertisements."

 <blockquote>
 <p>We start with the notion that only 15% of impressions ever have the possibility to be seen by a real person.
 Then, factor in that 54% of ads are not viewable (and we already discussed how flawed that metric is), and you’re left with only 8% of impressions that have the opportunity to be seen by a real person.
 Let me clarify: that does not mean that 8% of impressions are seen.
 That means only 8% have the chance to be seen.
 That’s an unbelievable amount of waste in an industry where metrics are a major selling point.</p>